Someone recently told me that being inclusive is part of who I am – it’s how I shape my

 people have a tendency to attract, retain, and promote others who are like them.
 As a result, the

-talent pool an organization can draw upon is limited.
+talent pool an organisation can draw upon is limited.
 By adopting a more diverse and inclusive

-approach, organizations can bring onboard a broader range of people, giving them access to a
+approach, organisations can bring on board a broader range of people, giving them access to a

 deeper talent pool and changing the stereotypes associated with certain professions for future